All Products

 storageClassName: ephemeral-disk

-The preceding modifications can also be implemented by specifying the -t and -c parameters during conversion, which take effect on all resources.
+You can also make these changes by specifying the -t and -c parameters during the conversion.
+These parameters take effect for all resources.

 flexvolume2csi inline-translate -k deploy -n default -i nginx -t ephemeral-disk